 Nucleic Acid Vaccines

 Another investigational approach to vaccination involves introducing genetic material encoding the antigen or antigens against which an immune response is sought.
 The body’s own cells then use this genetic material to produce the antigens.
 Potential advantages of this approach include the stimulation of broad long-term immune responses, excellent vaccine stability, and relative ease of large-scale vaccine manufacture.
-Many such vaccines are in the research pipeline, although none are currently licensed for human use.

 DNA plasmid vaccines comprise a small circular piece of DNA called a plasmid that carries genes encoding proteins from the pathogen of interest.
 The manufacturing process for DNA plasmid vaccines is well-established, allowing experimental vaccines to be quickly developed to address emerging or re-emerging infectious diseases.
 NIAID’s Vaccine Research Center has developed candidate DNA vaccines to address several viral disease threats during outbreaks, including SARS-CoV-1 in 2003, H5N1 avian influenza in 2005, H1N1 pandemic influenza in 2009, and Zika virus in 2016.
 The time from selection of the viral genes to be included in the vaccine to initiation of clinical studies in humans was shortened from 20 months with SARS-CoV-1 to slightly longer than 3 months with Zika virus.